modernistik/parse-stack/README.md

 post = Post.first
 # find all Users who have liked this post object,
-# where likes is a column on the Post class.
+# where 'likes' is a column on the Post class.
 users = Parse::User.all :likes.rel => post

+# or use the relation accessor declared in Post
+users = post.likes.all # same result

 # or find posts that a certain user has liked
 user = Parse::User.first